-Information technology in the Libraries
+Information Technology in the Libraries

-The University Libraries house nearly 100 PCs with access to the Internet.
+The Harrison Libraries house nearly 100 PCs with access to the Internet.
 Selected computers also have desktop applications installed.
 Through the home page (library.hartford.edu), users can search the libraries' catalog, an extensive collection of databases and electronic journals, and collections of links to Web information sources, as well as additional information on library services.
-Mortensen Library includes a Users' Branch, staffed by Information Technology Services (ITS), that supports desktop applications as well as Internet access.
+Mortensen Library includes a Users' Branch, staffed by the Office of Technology Services (OTS), that supports desktop applications as well as Internet access.
 The libraries also provide secure wireless connections for holders of University e-mail accounts.
 Laptop computers may be checked out at the circulation desks for in-library use.
 A valid University ID card is required to borrow any library material.

 All computers linked to the University's computer network have complete access to the library system.
 Dorm residents should investigate access through ResNet.
 The reference departments (860.768.4142 or 860.768.4770) should be called for information about off-campus access.
-All members of the University community should obtain computer network accounts from ITS.
+All members of the University community should obtain computer network accounts from OTS.
 Application must be made in person.

-Borrowing Library Materials-undergraduates
+Borrowing Library Materials-Undergraduates